 The unaudited pro forma condensed combined financial statements give effect to the merger of TeleTech and Newgen using the pooling of interests method of accounting and are based on each company's respective historical consolidated financial statements and notes thereto, which are included or incorporated by reference in this proxy statement/prospectus.
-The unaudited pro forma condensed combined balance sheet combines Teletech's unaudited consolidated condensed balance sheet as of June 30, 2000 with Newgen's unaudited condensed balance sheet as of June 30, 2000, giving effect to the merger as if it had occurred at June 30, 2000.
-The unaudited pro forma combined condensed statements of income combine TeleTech's historical results for the years ended December 31, 1999, 1998 and 1997 and the six-month periods ended June 30, 2000 and 1999, with Newgen's historical results for the years ended December 31, 1999, and the six-month periods ended June 30, 2000 and 1999, with period presented.
+The unaudited pro forma condensed combined balance sheet combines Teletech's unaudited consolidated condensed balance sheet as of September 30, 2000 with Newgen's unaudited condensed balance sheet as of September 30, 2000.
+The unaudited pro forma combined condensed statements of income combine TeleTech's historical results for the years ended December 31, 1999, 1998 and 1997 and the nine-month periods ended September 30, 2000 and 1999, with Newgen's historical results for the years ended December 31, 1999, 1998 and 1997 and the nine-month periods ended September 30, 2000 and 1999, respectively, giving effect to the merger as if it had occurred at the beginning of the earliest period presented.

-The pro forma information is presented for illustrative purposes only and is not necessarily indicative of financial position or operating results that would have occurred had the merger been consummated at the beginning of the earliest period presented, or at June 30, 2000, as appropriate, nor is it necessarily indicative of future operating results or financial position of TeleTech.
+The pro forma information is presented for illustrative purposes only and is not necessarily indicative of financial position or operating results that would have occurred had the merger been consummated at the beginning of the earliest period presented, or at September 30, 2000, as appropriate, nor is it necessarily indicative of future operating results or financial position of TeleTech.
 This data does not reflect any cost savings or other synergies anticipated by management as a result of the merger.

-UNAUDITED PRO FORMA CONDENSED COMBINED BALANCE SHEET AT JUNE 30, 2000
+UNAUDITED PRO FORMA CONDENSED COMBINED BALANCE SHEET AT SEPTEMBER 30, 2000